louketo/louketo-proxy/README.md

 When used as gateway, you may route to different upstreams, with some basic path prefix stripping rules.

-When used as sidecar, or when set with multiple instances on different upstreams, you must ensure that cookies domain and cookies encryption key are shared by all instances.
+When relying on cookies, and when used as sidecar or when set with multiple instances on different upstreams, you must ensure that cookies domain and cookies encryption key are shared by all instances.

 Multiple gatekeepers may be set up: if you are using cookies to authenticate, you must:
 1. Deploy multiple instances with the same encryption secret